-The curriculum is designed to help all pupils fulfil their individual academic and creative abilities, explore their talents to the full, and appreciate through study, the wealth of human achievement.
-Progression is at the core of the curriculum and is closely monitored by senior leaders.
+The curriculum is designed to support all pupils fulfil their individual academic and creative abilities, explore their talents to the full, and appreciate through study, the wealth of human achievement.
+It is designed to challenge all pupils and engender a love for learning and a thirst for knowledge.
+Progression is at the core of the curriculum to ensure every girl reaches their full potential with relevant challenge and is closely monitored by senior leaders.
 The aim of the school is that pupils gain a wealth of experience in linguistic, mathematical, scientific, technological, human and social, spiritual, physical and creative education.